lucatume/wp-browser/README.md

 Any other `codecept` option remains intact and available.

 #### generate:phpunitBootstrap
-This command will generate the required files required to run functional tests defined in test case classes extending the `WP_UnitTestCase` class.
+This command will generate the files required to run functional tests defined in test case classes extending the `WP_UnitTestCase` class.
 The method will read the `codeception.yml` file to point PHPUnit `phpunit.xml` file to the tests folder and set up a `phpunit-bootstrap.php` file in the tests folder.
 The command has the following arguments